tkluck/ruler-of-gmail/README.md

 Actions are indicated using the `action` and `last-action` keywords.
 In case of `last-action`, rule processing will stop after the action is executed.

-Five actions are currently implemented :
+Three actions are currently implemented :

  - `delete`: deletes the message
- - `move <folder>`: moves the message to a folder.
-The folder must be configured using a `folder` block
+ - `apply-label <folder>`: moves the message to a folder.
+The label must be configured using a `label` block
- - `copy <folder>`: same as move, but copies instead
  - `setread`: marks the message as read
- - `category <category>`: labels the message with a category.
-The category must be configured using a `category` option.

 ## Caveats

  - This software was implemented in a very short amount of time, bugs can happen
- - Rules are not being applied atomically; this means that while rules are being saved, some mails may get filtered in unexpected ways
- - Exchange supports a lot more types of rules and actions, I only implemented the most basic set I needed to satisfy what I need.
-Patches welcome
- - The config parser is dumb :-)

 ## License